Corey D. B. Walker

 Dean of Wake Forest University School of Divinity, Wake Forest Professor of the Humanities, and Director of the Program in African American Studies

-A scholar committed to a broad and inclusive vision of human flourishing, Corey D. B. Walker is Dean of Wake Forest University School of Divinity, Wake Forest Professor of the Humanities, and Inaugural Director of the Program in African American Studies.
-As one of the nation’s distinguished scholars, the Phi Beta Kappa Society selected Dean Walker as the 2023-2024 Phi Beta Kappa Frank M. Updike Memorial Scholar.
-Dean Walker is the first Wake Forest University professor to be selected as a Phi Beta Kappa Visiting Scholar since the program began in 1956.
+Corey D. B. Walker is a distinguished scholar, educator, and leader committed to a broad and inclusive vision of human flourishing.
+He is currently Dean of Wake Forest University School of Divinity, Wake Forest Professor of the Humanities, and Inaugural Director of the Program in African American Studies.
+In recognition of his scholarly excellence, Dean Walker was named the 2023-2024 Phi Beta Kappa Frank M. Updike Memorial Scholar, becoming the first Wake Forest University professor selected as a Phi Beta Kappa Visiting Scholar since the program’s inception in 1956.

 Dean Walker has an extensive record of scholarly accomplishment and academic leadership.
 He served as Vice President, Dean, and Professor of Religion and Society at the Samuel DeWitt Proctor School of Theology at Virginia Union University; founding Dean of the College of Arts, Sciences, Business and Education and inaugural John W. and Anna Hodgin Hanes Professor of the Humanities at Winston-Salem State University; and Chair of the department of Africana Studies at Brown University, where he was also a tenured professor and faculty affiliate in the department of American Studies, department of Religious Studies, Center for Latin American and Caribbean Studies, Center for the Study of Race and Ethnicity, and Committee on Science and Technology Studies.

-He served as a faculty member in the department of Religious Studies and the Carter G. Woodson Institute of African American and African Studies at the University of Virginia and was the inaugural director of the Center for the Study of Local Knowledge established by the Carter G. Woodson Institute, with support from the Ford Foundation, as the only research center in the country dedicated to new and innovative research related to the concept of local knowledge.
-Dean Walker also served as a visiting professor at University of Richmond, Union Presbyterian Seminary, and the Historisches Institut at Friedrich-Schiller Universität Jena in Germany, where he delivered the Johann Gustav Droysen Lecture.
-He was Freedom Forum Institute Senior Fellow for Religious Freedom at the Freedom Forum Institute in Washington, DC and Non-Resident Fellow at the W.E.B.
-Du Bois Institute for African and African American Research at Harvard University.
+Dean Walker served on the faculty in the department of Religious Studies and the Carter G. Woodson Institute of African American and African Studies at the University of Virginia.
+He was the inaugural director of the Ford Foundation supported Center for the Study of Local Knowledge, the only research center in the United States dedicated to exploring local knowledge in innovative ways.
+His international experience includes serving as a visiting professor at Friedrich-Schiller Universität Jena in Germany, where he delivered the Johann Gustav Droysen Lecture.
+Dean Walker also served as a visiting professor at the University of Richmond and Union Presbyterian Seminary.
+He has also been a Senior Fellow for Religious Freedom at the Freedom Forum Institute in Washington, D.C., and a Non-Resident Fellow at Harvard University’s W.E.B.
+Du Bois Institute for African and African American Research

 Dean Walker’s research, teaching, and public scholarship spans the areas of American and African American social and religious thought, ethics, and religion and American public life.
 He is author and editor of several books and has published over sixty articles, essays, and book chapters in a wide variety of scholarly journals and publications.
 Dean Walker also served as Book Review Editor and Associate Editor of The Journal of the American Academy of Religion, generally considered the top academic journal in the field.
 He has lectured before academic audiences in the United States, the Caribbean and South America, Europe, and Africa.

-Dean Walker is a graduate of Norfolk State University where he earned his bachelor’s degree in finance.
-After a career in the financial services industry, he went on to earn his master of divinity degree from the Samuel DeWitt Proctor School of Theology of Virginia Union University, master of theological studies degree from Harvard University, and doctor of philosophy degree in American studies from The College of William and Mary.
-He also holds the master of arts degree, ad eundem, from Brown University.
-An ordained American Baptist clergyperson, he speaks to congregations and communities across the nation and has appeared on a variety of media outlets in the United States and abroad.
+A native of Norfolk, Virginia, Dean Walker holds a bachelor’s degree in finance from Norfolk State University.
+After a successful career in the financial services industry, he earned a Master of Divinity degree from the Samuel DeWitt Proctor School of Theology of Virginia Union University, a Master of Theological Studies degree from Harvard University, and a Ph.D. in American Studies from The College of William and Mary.
+He also holds a Master of Arts degree, ad eundem, from Brown University.
+An ordained American Baptist clergyperson, he speaks regularly to congregations and at events nationwide and has appeared on various media platforms in the United States and abroad.

 Contact